Waimakariri Braids

 You can find a Google Map of the route here.

 Start at Whites Crossing, next to the confluence of the Otukaikino Stream and the Waimakariri River.
-The Christchurch 360 Trail follows the existing Templars Island Track west.
+Cross the wooden bridge over the Otukaikino Creek, heading west following the the existing Templars Island Track west.

 Continue west until Coutts Island Road turns hard left into Haul Rd.
 Just before this corner, the track leaves the road and goes behind the shingle works, to then rejoin Haul Road.
-Cross Haul Rd, exercising care as this is used by heavy quarrying equipment.
+Cross Haul Rd, exercising care as this is used by heavy quarrying equipment to rejoin Templars Island Track.

 About 150m along the stopbank, look for the walking track off to the right.
 Follow this south, and it will lead you to the sign marking the end of this leg.